Potato Stacks with Garlic, Thyme, and Parmesan

 - Bake for 25-30 minutes or until the potatoes are knife tender and golden brown on top.

 - Remove the muffin pan from the oven and let sit for 5 minutes.
-Run a knife around the edges to loosen up the stacks and carefully remove to a serving platter.
+Run a knife around the edges to loosen up the stacks and carefully remove them to a serving platter.
+Serve immediately.